cavo789/blog/blog/2023/11/04/docker-joomla/index.md

  ✔ Network joomla       Removed
 ```

-If you go back to `http://localhost:8080` with your browser and refresh the page; the site did not exist anymore.
+If you go back to `http://localhost:8080` with your browser and refresh the page; the site didn't exist anymore.

 Run `docker compose up --detach` again, surf to the site again, refresh the page and the site is, oh? not yet responding.
 Wait a few... a few more... and after a certain period, the site will be there.
 Why?

 Docker must (re)start two services, the Joomla one and the database server.
-Initialization of both services may take a few seconds, and the database service must be up and running so that Joomla can continue its own initialization.
+Initialization of both services may take a few seconds, and the database service must be up so that Joomla can continue its initialization.

 You can see this by running `docker compose logs --follow` (press <kbd>CTRL</kbd>+<kbd>C</kbd> to quit).

 Once Joomla will be ready, you will get the installation wizard of Joomla... just like the first time.
 So, by running `docker compose down` you have lost everything.

 :::danger
 As mentioned earlier, everything is done in RAM.
 By stopping a Docker container, you will lose everything not saved on your computer.
-It is great for playing/learning but not what you expect when you are developing a real site.
+It's great for playing/learning but not what you expect when you're developing a real site.
 :::

 :::info
 Remember the change we made earlier.
 We had added the name `kingsbridge` as the project name in our `docker-compose.yml` file.
 You can see that after relaunching `docker compose up`, this time it's no longer `joomla-joomlaxxxx` but `kingsbridge-joomlaxxx`.
-This because changes done to the yaml file are processed only after a `down / up` command.
+This because changes made to the yaml file are processed only after a `down / up` command.
 If you modify the yaml file, you should restart Docker containers.
 :::

 ## Synchronize with your computer